-If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of IBSRELA and/or, if approved, XPHOZAH.
+If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of IBSRELA and/or XPHOZAH.

-We face an inherent risk of product liability as a result of the clinical testing of our product candidates and our commercial launch of IBSRELA and will face further risk following the commercial launch of XPHOZAH in the second half of 2023, if approved.
-For example, we may be sued if any product we develop allegedly causes injury or is found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
+We face an inherent risk of product liability as a result of the clinical testing of our product candidates and our commercialization of IBSRELA and XPOHZAH.
+For example, we may be sued if any product we develop and/or commercialize allegedly causes injury or is found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability, and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for the product;
+- · decreased demand for the product;

 - injury to our reputation;

 - withdrawal of clinical trial participants;

 - costs to defend the related litigation;

-- · a diversion of management's time and our resources;
+- a diversion of management's time and our resources;

 - substantial monetary awards to trial participants or patients;

-- · regulatory investigations, product recalls or withdrawals, or labeling, marketing or promotional restrictions;
+- regulatory investigations, product recalls or withdrawals, or labeling, marketing or promotional restrictions;

 - · loss of revenue; and

-- the inability to commercialize or co-promote IBSRELA and/or, if approved, XPHOZAH.
+- the inability to commercialize or co-promote IBSRELA and/or XPHOZAH.